Huffon/pytorch-sentiment-analysis-kor/README.md

 ## Sentiment Analysis PyTorch implementations
-This repo contains various basic sequential models used to **analyze sentiment.**
+This repo contains various sequential models used to **classify sentiment of sentence.**

 Base codes are based on this great [**sentiment-analysis tutorial**](https://github.com/bentrevett/pytorch-sentiment-analysis).

 In this project, I specially used **Korean corpus** [**NSMC**](https://github.com/e9t/nsmc) (Naver Sentiment Movie Corpus) to apply torchtext into Korean dataset.

 And I also used [**soynlp**](https://github.com/lovit/soynlp) library which is used to tokenize Korean sentence.
-It is really nice and easy to use, you should try :)
+It is really nice and easy to use, you should try if you handle Korean sentences :)

 <br/>